 When you have chronic illness your holiday wish list might look a little different from others.
 It's probably filled with items to make your life a little more comfortable or indulgences you may not be able to afford, because of medical expenses.

 The holidays are a time to treat yourself and others.
-Whether you are living with a chronic illness or love someone who is, here are few ideas:
+Whether you are living with a chronic illness or love someone who is, here are few ideas for great gifts:

 Holiday Gift Guide for People with Chronic Illness: